MiddelkoopT/skc-workshop-2024/Notes.md

 install.packages("ggplot2")
 ```

-R packages can be saved in a persistent `~/work` directory so they do not need to be reinstalled every time the environment is restarted.
+R packages can also be saved in a persistent `~/work` directory so they do not need to be reinstalled every time the environment is restarted.
+To do this:

   * Create a `~/work/R` folder (run `mkdir ~/work/R` in a terminal)
   * Create a `.Renviron` file in the project directory with the content below
 ```bash
 R_LIBS_SITE=~/work/R
 ```
-  * Remember to "Open Project" for the project when starting a new environment.
+  * **NOTE:** Remember to "Open Project" for the project when starting a new environment.

-To display R Markdown files in Gitea, save the intermediate markdown file (`.md`), do the following:

-  * Go to the settings for the R Markdown file (the gear on the file toolbar) and selecting "Output Options" -> "Advanced" -> and select "Keep markdown source file".